sfstpala/reduced-lisp/README.md

 ## What is it?

-Reduced Lisp is a functional programming language.
+Reduced Lisp is an interpreted, functional programming language written in Python 3.
 The syntax is based on the lisp family of languages:

  - `12` is an integer
  - `3-1j` is a complex number